wenbo5565/wenbo5565.github.io/_pages/about.md

 ## Service <a id="service"></a>
 ### Journal Reviewer
-  - Computer and Operations Research
+  - Computers and Operations Research

 ## Teaching <a id="teaching"></a>
 As a lecturer: